 It's just one of the many things Cisco is doing to make a difference in South Africa.
 Other initiatives include its work in education with Networking Academy and helping to save wildlife with IT services company Dimension Data.

 Cisco Networking Academy is an education program that brings IT and networking skills to students of all ages around the world.
 Networking Academy works with universities, secondary schools, and other institutions to bring courses to students in-person and online, covering everything from the Internet of Things, programming, cybersecurity, and more.

 To date, Networking Academy has impacted 9.2 million students in 180 countries by providing technical training, career mentorship, and even re-skilling to professionals who require new expertise to keep pace with a changing job market.
 Over the past 20 years, Networking Academy has reached more than 60,000 students across South Africa in partnership with 75 learning institutions, and 31 percent of South African students were female in 2017.

 Cisco has provided more than US $20.5 million in-kind contributions for Networking Academy in South Africa – this includes student, instructor, and academy support, curriculum, and our Packet Tracer network simulation tool.

-This pilot reduced poaching in the reserve by 96 percent.
-Because of this, Cisco, Dimension Data, and others are expanding the reach of this project to Zambia's Kafue National Park and Mozambique to protect the elephant, and to Kenya to protect both the elephant and the rhino.To learn more about Cisco's commitment to global problem solving, check out the Corporate Social Responsibility page here: https://www.cisco.com/c/en/us/about/csr.html
+This pilot reduced poaching in the reserve by 96 percent in the first 18 months with a 100% reduction in poaching in 2017 and 2018.
+Because of this, Cisco, Dimension Data, and others are expanding the reach of this project to Zambia Mozambique to protect the elephant, and to Kenya to protect both the elephant and the rhino.To learn more about Cisco's commitment to global problem solving, check out the Corporate Social Responsibility page here: https://www.cisco.com/c/en/us/about/csr.html